Junit Testing of File Upload and Download in Spring REST Controllers

-Here in this tutorial we will see examples on Junit testing of file upload and download in Spring REST Controllers.
-We have seen how to write Junit test cases on Spring REST Controllers in my previous tutorial but I did not show how to write Junit testing of file upload and download in Spring REST Controllers but here we will see those in action.
+Here in this tutorial you will see examples on Junit testing of file upload and download in Spring REST Controllers.
+You might have seen how to write Junit test cases on Spring REST Controllers in my other tutorials but I did not show how to write Junit testing of file upload and download in Spring REST Controllers but here you will see those in action.

 You may also check my other Junit Tutorials.